-In this NBC4 video, Dr. Jackie Eghrari-Sabet, an allergy doctor at Family Allergy & Asthma Care with offices in Gaithersburg, Olney, and Frederick, MD, talks about how the weather is impacting people’s allergies more this year.
+In this NBC4 video, Dr. Jackie Eghrari-Sabet, an allergy doctor at Family ENT, Allergy & Asthma Center with offices in Gaithersburg, Olney, and Frederick, MD, talks about how the weather is impacting people’s allergies more this year.

 So you think your allergies or asthma are really bad this year?
 You’re probably right, and the reason may be the weather.